Forbidden Planet Explored: Liner notes

 "Music feed recorded live at the I.D.E.A.L Festival, Le Lieu Unique in Nantes, France on March 6, 2004 during the screening of the film Forbidden Planet.
 Forbidden Planet Explored contains a second CD full of sci-fi sound effects inspired by the BBC Radiophonic Workshop (a highly innovative collaborative workshop responsible for early groundbreaking electronic music which were used as the soundtrack for numerous BBC programs starting in the sixties) and vintage sci-fi films such as Forbidden Planet.
 Sci Fi Sound Effects was created on his room-sized EMS Synthi 100.
 Jack's Synthi 100 is one of only 29 ever built and one of the few Synthi's known to be operational.
 From the Synthi 100 this maestro of sound is able to produce elaborate unheard tones, drones, bleeps and blobs.
 This CD is only available as an accompaniment to Forbidden Planet Explored."

-Track listing

-CD 1

-Note: doubled quote characters are present where a set of quotation marks are included as part of the title.